25 Items That Are Cheaper At Whole Foods

 Here are the items that were cheaper at Whole Foods:

 1. Organic milk.
-Whole Foods’s 365 Everyday Value Brand was priced at $US4.99 a gallon, while Safeway’s O Organics brand cost $US5.29 a gallon.
+Whole Foods’s 365 Everyday Value Brand was priced at $4.99 a gallon, while Safeway’s O Organics brand cost $US5.29 a gallon.

 2. Non-dairy milk.
 Califia Farms Almond milk cost $US4.39 at Whole Foods, while the same bottle cost $US4.99 at Safeway.
 Whole Foods also offers house-brand rice milk for $US1.69 for a 32-ounce carton, compared to the Rice Dream brand that Safeway carries for $US2.59 for 32 ounces.